sayhellotovanessa/pythonplay/README.md

-# pythonplay
+# Learning Python

-All the stupid exercises I am doing to learn python
+This repo has all the exercises I am doing from the course "Learn Python the hard way".
+It is not hard, as you can see.

+You can find the book [here](https://learnpythonthehardway.org/).